wp-plugins/wordpress-mobile-edition/README.txt

 == Installation ==

 1. Drop the wp-mobile.php file in your wp-content/plugins directory
-2. Drop the carrington-mobile-1.0.1 directory in your wp-content/themes directory
+2. Drop the carrington-mobile-(version #) directory in your wp-content/themes directory
 3. Click the 'Activate' link for WordPress Mobile Edition on your Plugins page (in the WordPress admin interface)